yuri-panchul/basics-graphics-music/misc/events/2025_01_28_mexico_and_armenia.md

 The dates for the Verilog Meetup events in Mexico and Armenia are set:

-* Friday and Saturday, February 21-22, 2025 in Mexico, Universidad autónoma de baja California in Tijuana.
+* Friday and Saturday, February 21-22, 2025 in Mexico, [Universidad autónoma de baja California in Tijuana](https://www.uabc.mx/en/).

-* Thursday and Friday, March 13-14, 2025 in Armenia, Russian-Armenian University in Yerevan, in cooperation with the Institute for Informatics and Automation Problems, National Academy of Sciences of the Republic of Armenia.
+* Thursday and Friday, March 13-14, 2025 in Armenia, [Russian-Armenian University](https://rau.am/en) in Yerevan, in cooperation with the [Institute for Informatics and Automation Problems, National Academy of Sciences of the Republic of Armenia](https://www.sci.am/orgsview.php?id=3&langid=2).

 Both events will include a program for undergraduate students studying digital design.
 However, the event in Armenia will also include a program for a more advanced audience since we have worked with colleagues in Armenia longer (since 2023), plus they have a local division of Synopsys and do EDA (Electronic Design Automation) research over there.

-The program for the undergraduate students:
+## The program for the undergraduate students

 * Day 1.
 ASIC and FPGA design flow.
 Exercises with combinational logic.